Edric-Matwiejew/QuOp_MPI/README.md

 ## Detailed installation on Windows

 QuOp_MPI has been developed for Unix-like systems.
-While, in prinicple, it is prefectly possible to install QuOp_MPI on a Windows system, this is not currently supported.
+While, in principle, it is perfectly possible to install QuOp_MPI on a Windows system, this is not currently supported.
 If you wish to run QuOp_MPI on Windows 10 it is advised that the user install the Linux Subsystem for windows, choose Ubuntu as the installed Linux distribution and proceed with the installation method detailed below.

 ## Detailed installation on Ubuntu 18.04.4

-The following processes successfully installed QuOP_MPI on Ubuntu 18.04.4, this as not been tested on other Linux distros,, but the processes should be generally applicable with minor modifications.
+The following processes successfully installed QuOP_MPI on Ubuntu 18.04.4, this as not been tested on other Linux distros,, but the processes should generally be applicable with minor modifications.

 Install MPICH and build applications:

     sudo apt-get update
     sudo apt-get install build-essential cython python3-dev python3-pip python3-setuptools wget git mpich

-FFTW and HDF5 as provided by the Ubuntu app repository have not been built with the required options.
+FFTW and HDF5, as provided by the Ubuntu app repository, have not been built with the required options.
 These must be built from source.

     wget https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.10/hdf5-1.10.6/src/hdf5-1.10.6.tar.gz
     tar -xvf hdf5-1.10.6.tar.gz